fionangq/databricks-Formula1-project/README.md

 #### Example runtime

 - Creating a dimensional model from scratch using data from Mar 22 to Mar 28, 2021.
-- Driver: Single node Standard_D4d_v4
+- Driver: Single node Standard_D4d_v4.
-- Configuration: managed by Databricks
+- Configuration: managed by Databricks.

 | Step| Runtime|
 |--|--|